Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 Usual dosage

 Supplemental glutamic acid is not required by healthy individuals.
-The appropriate dosage regimen for this particular nutrient can be determined after consultation with a nutritionally oriented medical professional familiar with such symptoms.
+The appropriate dosage regimen for this particular nutrient can be determined after consultation with a nutritionally oriented medical professional.

 Side effects and cautions